Meeting new board members: Ruth Greenwood

 Why did you decide to join the PPI board?

 Ruth Greenwood: I am really excited to have joined the PPI Board.
 I first heard about PPI through its work to end prison based gerrymandering.
-I saw Peter Wagner explain the concept in the movie Gerrymandering, and couldn’t believe that a modern democracy with access to all sorts of technical data had not fixed the problem.
+I saw Peter Wagner explain the concept in Gerrymandering: the movie, and couldn’t believe that a modern democracy with access to all sorts of technical data had not fixed the problem.
 Once I had discovered the great work of PPI in this area, I started reading about all the other work it does to highlight the problems of mass incarceration.
 The thing I like most about PPI is that it doesn’t just explain the problems clearly, but sets out workable solutions and then works to implement them.

 What does your work focus on?
 And what’s the connection between that work and PPI?